waimun/ts-starter/README.md

 #### `package.json`

-Take a look at `package.json` and make adjustments if necessary.
-Run `npm update --dry-run` occasionally to check which dependencies have newer versions.
+Inspect file `package.json` and make any necessary adjustments.
+Run `npm outdated` occasionally to check which dependencies have newer versions.

+#### `npm run lint`

+Uses `ts-standard` to run code lint and style checks.

+#### `npm run compile`

+Uses `tsc` to compile all Typescript files in the `src` folder and output to the `dist` folder.
+Javascript files are not part of the compilation but can be added by modifying `tsconfig.json` with `allowJs` option.

 #### `npm test`

+Uses Jest to run unit tests.
+By default, files ending in .test.ts or .test.js are tested.
+Modify `jest.config.js` to configure Jest.

+#### `npm run build`

-Run `npm test` to pass code lint and style checks, and unit tests.
+Runs these scripts in sequential order: `lint`, `compile`, `test`.
+This will ensure that your code passes lint and style checks, compiles successfully, and passes all unit tests.

-#### `dist` folder

-Run `npx tsc` to compile the Typescript files in the `src` folder and output to the `dist` folder.
-Javascript files are not part of the compilation but can be added by modifying `tsconfig.json` with `allowJs` option.

-Compilation step can (or should) be added to the `scripts` section of the `package.json` file, deemed appropriate for the project.

 #### `tsconfig.json`